dilshan/6ch-af-preamplifier/README.md

 The project was sponsored by *[PCBWay](https://www.pcbway.com/setinvite.aspx?inviteid=341430)*.
 The accurately configured PCB of this preamplifier can directly [order from *PCBWay*](https://www.pcbway.com/project/shareproject/5_1_channel_audio_preamplifier.html) through their website.
 The dimension of the PCB is 151.45 × 50.76mm.

-This preamplifier is a [certified](https://certification.oshwa.org/lk000010.html) hardware project.
+This preamplifier is a [certified](https://certification.oshwa.org/lk000010.html) open hardware project.
 All source codes, *KiCAD* design files, and compiled binaries are available at this repository.

 The complete [documentation](https://github.com/dilshan/6ch-af-preamplifier/wiki) of this project is available in the [wiki](https://github.com/dilshan/6ch-af-preamplifier/wiki) section of this repository.
 The PCB *Gerber files* and compiled binaries are also available in the [release](https://github.com/dilshan/6ch-af-preamplifier/releases) section of this repository.